 AC Infinity is the foremost name in air delivery systems, designing and developing the latest innovations in cooling and ventilation technology.
 They offer a suite of quiet inline fans that automate the growing progress and track key metrics.
 Visit acinfinity.com or contact [email protected] to learn more.

-Winter is in full swing, and you may be noticing that your grow room is just a tad too cold for your plants.
+When winter is in full swing, you may notice that your growroom is just a tad too cold for your plants.
 It may be time to look into adding a heating source.
-No matter if your grow room is set up in an outdoor hoop house, greenhouse, or your basement, there are heating solutions that will work to keep your plants at a pleasant temperature that will keep you growing all season long.
+No matter if your growroom is set up in an outdoor hoop house, greenhouse, or your basement, there are heating solutions that will work to keep your plants at a pleasant temperature that will keep you growing all season long.

 One of the first options available for heating your growroom is focusing on heating the soil rather than the air.
 Soil or seedling mats sit underneath your trays and pots to provide the warmth that growing plants need.
 These soil mats are a great option when you want that ideal soil temperature between 75-85°F but can’t imagine trying to keep the heat in your home or greenhouse at that temperature.
 Some people only think of this as a germination mat, but it’s valuable for heating plants that have already germinated.

 Another option is heat lamps, but depending on your set-up, this may not be an ideal solution.
 Some people may opt for heat lamps rather than heated soil mats, but this can sometimes backfire.
 Depending on where you have it located in your set-up and how long it’s left on, the heat lamp can dry out your plants and result in burns to your foliage.
 When using a heat lamp, you’ll want to keep it on just for a short period of time and ensure that you’re checking the moisture levels of your soil.
 There’s a good chance that you’ll need to water regularly to keep the dirt moist.